Belcher in Caddo Parish, Louisiana — The American South (West South Central)

 Erected by Red River Crossroads Historical Association.

 Topics.
-This historical marker is listed in these topic lists: Anthropology & Archaeology • Exploration • Native Americans • Settlements & Settlers.
-A significant historical year for this entry is 1450.
+This historical marker is listed in this topic list: War, World II.
+A significant historical month for this entry is September 1450.

 Location.
-32° 45.058′ N, 93° 49.97′ W. Marker is in Belcher, Louisiana, in Caddo Parish.
-Marker is on Gray Street (State Highway 3049) north of Louisiana Street, on the right when traveling north.
+32° 44.832′ N, 93° 49.972′ W. Marker is in Belcher, Louisiana, in Caddo Parish.
+Marker is on Gray Street (State Highway 3049) north of Parish Road 136, on the right when traveling north.
+Marker is in front of Fire Station #4.
 Touch for map.
 Marker is in this post office area: Belcher LA 71004, United States of America.
 Touch for directions.